i-THRIVE Community of Practice Event: 14th June 2016

 i-THRIVE Community of Practice Shared Learning Event

-The third National i-THRIVE shared learning event took place on on Tuesday 14th June 2016 at The Anna Freud National Centre in London.
+The third National i-THRIVE shared learning event took place on on Tuesday 14th June 2016 at The Anna Freud National Centre for Children and Families in London.
 It focused on co-creation of services with children and young people and on shared decision making between clinicians and young people.

 Lisa Williams, Head of Commissioning Support, and Laurie Olivia, Youth Engagement Manager at YoungMinds held a workshop, Transformation and Participation.
 There were discussions about the different ways in which attendees had used participatory approaches within their organisations.
 The main theme that emerged was the importance and challenge of moving from a single user participation event to making participation business as usual and an integrated part of the system.
 Many areas have co-produced resources, information, environment and recruitment but would like to take it further with more integrated, system-wide participation.